Adria-F/Cutscene-Manager/README.md

 Also, there are some paying plugins created by community developers that can do the same or even more.
 For example [Cinema Director](https://assetstore.unity.com/packages/tools/visual-scripting/cinema-director-timeline-cutscene-editor-19779) which through the same use of a timeline, allows to control game objects, camera position and switches, sound effects and transitions in an easy and intuitive way.
 ### Unreal Engine
 In Unreal engine, there is a tool called Matinee, it works pretty similar to the Unity one.
-There is a timeline where you can crate multiple tracks, each related to a game asset.
+There is a timeline where you can create multiple tracks, each related to a game asset.
 There, you can add keyframes with a different state in each and the engine will create a smooth transition between them and a cinematic effect.

 ## The common use of a timeline
 Both of them have something in common, they use a timeline to create the cutscenes; however, they use it differently.